What's the significance of a fundal height measurement?

 - Too much amniotic fluid (polyhydramnios)

-Depending on the circumstances, your health care provider might recommend an ultrasound or other tests to determine what's causing the unusual measurements.
+Depending on the circumstances, your health care provider might recommend an ultrasound to determine what's causing the unusual measurements or more closely monitor your pregnancy.

-Remember, fundal height is only a tool for gauging fetal growth and gestational age — it's not an exact science.
+But fundal height is only a tool for gauging fetal growth — it's not an exact science.
 Typically, fundal height measurements offer reassurance of a baby's steady growth.
 If you're concerned about your fundal height measurements, ask your health care provider for details.

 - Figueras F, et al. Intrauterine growth restriction: New concepts in antenatal surveillance, diagnosis, and management.
 American Journal of Obstetrics and Gynecology.
 2011;204:288.